 What tip should I be using?

-I am not sure if most people take in recognition that the tip of the cue stick is the most important part of the cue, the tip manages the amount of control and power of the cue ball on the table.
-There are three types of tips, hard, medium and soft tip on the cues, a hard tip gives the most powerful hit to the cue ball, hard tips are especially great for breaking, the downside to hard tip is poor ball control.
+I am not sure if most people take into recognition that the tip of the cue stick is the most important part of the cue, the tip manages the amount of control and power of the cue ball on the table.
+There are three types of tips, hard, medium and soft tip on the cues, a hard tip gives the most powerful hit to the cue ball, and hard tips are especially great for breaking, the downside to hard tips is poor ball control.

 Soft tips are the best when it comes to ball control if you’re a player that uses English in most of your shots, this is the tip for you, the downside to using this tip is pool power hits to the cue ball due to the soft tip on the cue hitting the cue ball softly.

 The medium tip gives a little bit of both power and control, most people tend to choose a medium-hard tip on their cue to gain the power and control of the cue ball.
-The medium-hard tip is also a beginner-friendly tip choice likewise a professional choice as well, you can also choose a medium soft tip giving low power but greater control to the cue ball.
+The medium-hard tip is also a beginner-friendly tip choice likewise a professional choice as well, you can also choose a medium-soft tip giving low power but greater control to the cue ball.

 What size tip should I use?